speeditor/colorsmw/README.md

-Stribunto library for embedded color processing in the FANDOM environment.
+Scribunto library for embedded color processing in the FANDOM environment.

-This Lua project is a **direct port** of https://dev.wikia.com/wiki/Colors - a JavaScrit library by Pecoes.
+This Lua project is a **direct port** of https://dev.wikia.com/wiki/Colors - a JavaScript library by Pecoes.

 A full author history of the original JS library is here:
 >https://dev.wikia.com/wiki/MediaWiki:Colors/code.js?action=history